Can you believe summer break is over and back to school season is in full force? Putting some organization in place helps make the transition easier.

 One of the things I've witnessed while helping people de-clutter is the guilt attached to letting go of a gift they don't like because a family member gifted it to them.

-Do you relate?
 Do you ever feel obligated to keep an item even though you don't use it or love it?

 Then, It ends up collecting dust in a corner or hides in a closet?

 It is amazing to me how many emotions are attached to stuff!

 Learning to let-go is something we all need to work on, but it gets easier the more you practice it.